 The Agriculture and Workforce Education Building offers our future agricultural education teachers applied skill development and enrichment in workforce education, including welding, thermal cutting (oxy fuel and plasma cutting), CAD modeling, carpentry, hydraulics, tractor and small engine maintenance, livestock equipment and handling, and greenhouse management.

 The educational delivery process will infuse STEM principles within hands-on, skills-based learning activities.

 Our goal is for our students to more effectively reach both college-minded and trade-minded high school students earlier in their high school education, so that more high school students enter vocational or workforce education programs after graduation better prepared for a career in a specialized professional/skilled trade.

 The Agriculture and Workforce Education Building consists of the following enrichment center and classroom space:

 - Outdoor Demo Area

-The approximate 38,000 sf Agriculture and Workforce Education Building will cost an estimated $12 million.
+The approximate 38,000 SF Agriculture and Workforce Education Building has been approved at a cost of $15 million.